MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 # High availability considerations in MSAL.NET

-For client credentials flow, see this [High Availability](/entra/msal/dotnet/acquiring-tokens/web-apps-apis/client-credential-flows#high-availability) document first.
+For client credentials flow, see the [High Availability](..//acquiring-tokens/web-apps-apis/client-credential-flows.md#high-availability) documentation first.

 ## Use a higher level API

 MSAL is a lower level API.
-If you are writing a new app, consider using the higher level [Microsoft.Identitity.Web](https://github.com/AzureAD/microsoft-identity-web) which provides out of the box integration with ASP.NET Core and ASP.NET Classic.
+If you are writing a new app, consider using the higher level [`Microsoft.Identitity.Web`](https://github.com/AzureAD/microsoft-identity-web) which provides out of the box integration with ASP.NET Core and ASP.NET Classic.

 ## Use the latest MSAL

 Semantic versioning is followed to the letter.
 Use the latest MSAL to get the latest bug fixes.

 You also want to check if you should use Microsoft Identity Web, a higher level library for web apps and web APIs, which does a lot of what is described below for your.
-See [Choosing a version of MSAL.NET](/entra/msal/dotnet/getting-started/choosing-msal-dotnet), which proposes a decision tree to choose the best solution depending on your platform and constraints.
+See [Choosing a version of MSAL.NET](../getting-started/choosing-msal-dotnet.md), which proposes a decision tree to choose the best solution depending on your platform and constraints.

 ## Use the token cache